 How to get there: Going west on Hwy 71, turn right onto Golf Course Road and follow the signs.

 Note: There are no bathrooms available.
-Shade is limited so be sure to bring sun protection.
+Shaded areas are limited so be sure to bring sun protection or even umbrellas for those super sunny Texas days.